Cash Flow to Debt Ratio Calculator

 The debt to cash flow ratio is simply the reciprocal of the cash flow to total debt formula.
 You can interpret it as how many times the cash flow is contained in the total debt.
 The bigger this number means the company has more debt; thus, it may be less able to cover it.

-Click on the advanced mode button in our nice cash flow to debt ratio calculator after adding the operating cash flow and total debt data to get this value.
+Expand the debt to cash flow ratio section in our nice cash flow to debt ratio calculator after adding the operating cash flow and total debt data to get this value.
 The result will be there already.

 The total debt to cash flow ratio formula is as follows: